Gray marmot: Distribution and habitat

 Gray marmots live in mountain meadows and steppes, where they forage on sage bush in the spring, grasses and flowering plants in summer and fall.
 They occur in elevations from 150 to 4000 m, but may prefer mild to moderate well draining slopes with suitable soil for burrowing.
 The soil ranges from fine grained soft soil to soil including sand or pebbles.
 Their distribution extends from the Altai mountains of southwestern Siberia (Tuva, Russia), western Mongolia, northwestern China (Xinjiang), and eastern Kazakhstan, into the Tien Shan mountains of northwestern China, Kyrgyzstan, and southeastern Kazakhstan.
 In southeastern Kazakhstan and southwestern Siberia the range enters lower elevation, dry steppes.
 The gray marmot is an introduced species in the Caucasus mountains of Dagestan, Russia.
 In the Altai mountains of western Mongolia, the range overlaps with the Tarbagan marmot (Marmota sibirica).
 In this area of range overlap, competition restricts the gray marmot habitat to elevations above 3000 m in areas with scattered boulders and rocks.
 Observation of hybridization between the two species and living in the same area are rare.

+Fossil record

+Fossils of the gray marmot are known from Denisova Cave, famous for being the site of the discovery of the first remains of Denisovans.